Cortona: Roman period

 Cortona eventually became a Roman colony under the name Corito.
 Cortona lost much of its influence under Roman rule.
 The Via Cassia, the main Roman artery through central Etruria, led directly from Chiusi to Arezzo, bypassing Cortona.

 During the Second Punic War Hannibal besieged and attacked Cortona.
 The famous battle of Trasimeno took place not far away and the hamlet of Ossaia, not far from the battlefield, takes its name because the remains of the dead were amassed there, becoming an ossuary.

 Traces from the Roman period can also be found in the names of some local hamlets, in particular Metelliano, derived from the toponym of the patrician family Metelli, and Centoia on an ancient checkpoint near the via Cassia, seat of a Century, sub-unit of the Roman army.

 In 450 AD the Goths occupied Cortona.
 In the final stages of the Gothic War (535–554), Cortona was sacked and destroyed.

 Later History

 Cortona became a Ghibellinian city state in the 13th century, with its own currency.
 From 1325 to 1409, the Ranieri-Casali family successfully ruled the town.
 After being conquered by Ladislaus of Naples in 1409, Cortona was sold to the Medici in 1411.
 In 1737, the senior branch of the Medici line became extinct and Cortona came under the authority of the House of Lorraine.
 Following the Italian Wars of Independence, Tuscany—Cortona included—became part of the Kingdom of Italy.

+It had a population of around 5,000 inhabitants by the 1840s.